 Once you have set up your social media, it’s time to promote it and get some followers.
 Initially, ask your family and friends to follow/like and share with them.
 This will give you a base, and a starting point.
 If your business is already up and running, then let your customers know about your social media and encourage them to share/like/comment on your posts/profiles.
 It’s also worth adding your social media widgets to your website.
 Additionally, if you have business cards/flyers then make sure to add your social media channel names on there, so you can be easily found online.
 You should also consider asking customers on the content you should post.
 These are all just starting points of getting your social media up and running.

-You need to understand that although social media doesn’t require you to spend money on it, unless you want to promote certain things, you will need to invest your time.
+You need to understand that although social media doesn’t require you to spend money on it unless you want to promote certain things, you will need to invest your time.
 You need to ensure that you are creating quality content that your audience and following can engage with.
 Your social media is part of your brand, you should create content that will reflect on that.
 To have an active engaging social media is the goal, as it will encourage your audience to communicate.
 You should also make sure to reply to any comments and questions that are left.

 There are a few different methods of spending time on social media.
-You can use website such as Hootsuite, as they allow you to create, upload and schedule your content.
+You can use websites such as Hootsuite, as they allow you to create, upload and schedule your content.
 This will mean that you won’t have to be constantly posting, you can schedule it once a week and it will be posted on your chosen date and time.
 You could also consider getting help, you can offer internship and get students on board to help you.
 Interns are great as they will be young students who are consumed with social media, which will mean they likely have a good knowledge of social media.
-Furthermore, you won’t have to pay them a salary like you would with a full time employee.
+Furthermore, you won’t have to pay them a salary like you would with a full-time employee.

 Building up your social media will take time, you will need to upload quality content on a regular basis to really make the most out of several different platforms.
 You will really have to put in good amount of effort and time to start seeing results.
 More and more businesses are starting to realise the benefits of social media.

-There are millions of people using social media everyday as it has become completely embedded in today’s society.
+There are millions of people using social media every day as it has become completely embedded in today’s society.
 Businesses need to take advantage and capitalise on the worldwide phenomenon that is social media.

-More on growing your business here.
+More on growing your business here and small business marketing.